-The Village, in fact, was built on top of a rock 100 meters above the sea, which is why it is known as the “Balcony of the Cinque Terre”.
+The Borgo, in fact, was built on top of a rock 100 meters above the sea, which is why it is known as the “Balcony of the Cinque Terre”.

-Precisely this difference in height defended the people of Corniglia from the attacks of the Saracen pirates and, for this reason, in the village you will find lower houses than in other places near the sea.
+Precisely this difference in altitude defended the people of Corniglia from the attacks of the Saracen pirates and, for this reason, in the village you will find smaller houses than in other places near the sea.

-But even here you will be seduced by the pastel colors of the traditional Ligurian houses and by the labyrinth of alleys and alleys that hide wonderful views.
+But fear not, even here you will be captivated by the pastel colors of the traditional Ligurian houses and by the labyrinth of alleys and “caruggi” that hide wonderful views.

-Here people grew up in the fields rather than in the waves of the sea: Corniglia is surrounded by the characteristic Ligurian terraces where olive trees and vines have been cultivated for centuries.
+Here people grew up among the fields rather than the waves of the sea: Corniglia is surrounded by the characteristic Ligurian terraces where olive trees and vines have been cultivated for centuries.
 Here the myth of local wine was born.

 Corniglia, due to its perched position, is perhaps the least visited village among those of the Cinque Terre.
-But it is the village that offers the most spectacular panoramas and, strange to say, the one from which you will reach the best beaches of the Cinque Terre: in 10 minutes on foot you can reach the Guvano beach, one of the most beautiful beaches of Liguria !
+But it is the village that offers the most spectacular panorama and, strange to say, the one from which you will reach the best beaches of the Cinque Terre: a 10-minute walk away you can find the Guvano Beach, one of the most beautiful beaches in Liguria!